 In fact the waters around Panama City Beach are home to one of the highest populations of bottle-nosed dolphins in North America.

 Shell Island can only be reached by boat.
-There is the Shell Island shuttle but if you want to avoid the crowds and have a private experience I highly recommend renting a sail boat and making a day of it.
+There are several cruises that will take you there but if you want to avoid the crowds and have a private experience I highly recommend renting a beautiful sail boat and making a day of it like we did.

 TOP TIP: Remember sunscreen and a hat, and if you can, try to visit during the week so you’re more likely to have the whole of Shell Island to yourself like we did!